 See how easy that was?
 There are so many options for replacing eggs in your meals and baking that you’re actually spoiled for choice!

-Whatever your favorite egg dishes or baking recipes are, there’s a way to them in vegan style with vegan egg substitutes.
+Whatever your favorite egg dish or baking recipe is, there’s a vegan way to them with above egg substitutes.
 Also the added bonus?
-Less worries with your cholesterol and cruelty-free!
+Less worries with your cholesterol and it’s cruelty-free!